mauriciopoppe/blog/site/content/notes/computer-science/system-design/non-functional-requirements.md

 from fastests to slowest, the common metrics are p50, p95, p99, p999 (used in SLAs)

 When a requests involves parallel calls to multiple services, the response time is equal to the service which took the maximum time

+## Durability

+Data should not be lost once sent to a system

+## Monitoring & metrics collection

+Capture metrics about the data going in/out of the system